 What is customer support?

-At its most basic, customer support describes the services, tools, actions, or strategies designed to help customers resolve any technical issues or problems with a specific product or service.
-Customer support may include everything from original planning and installation, through training, troubleshooting, and maintenance.
+At its most basic, customer support describes the services, tools, actions, or strategies designed to help customers resolve any issue with a specific product or service.
+Customer support may include everything from original planning and installation, to training, troubleshooting, and maintenance.

-Contact centers often play an important role in customer support.
+Contact centers often play a vital role in customer support.
 When a customer encounters a problem with the product or needs further direction on how to use it correctly, they may opt to contact trained support personnel via the company’s contact center.
-The customer calls in using their phone, and is able to speak one-on-one with a support agent.
+The customer calls in using their phone and is able to speak one-on-one with a support agent.
 The agent can then walk the customer through the troubleshooting process and help them find a solution.

 Other customer support channels may include the following: